- Linking Pretoria to Johannesburg.

 RATP Dev was chosen to set up, operate, and maintain this cutting-edge rail system.
 It does so through the Bombela Operating Company (BOC), a subsidiary in which it holds a 51% stake under a Public-Private Partnership (PPP).

-The reliable, rapid train has won over the locals to rail transit.
+The reliable, rapid train has won over locals to rail transit.
 Particular emphasis was given to safety and security via videosurveillance, alarms, and over 500 security agents.
 The train system is clean and well-maintained, and the staff are welcoming.
-The stellar caliber of service includes such innovative ideas as a Twitter and SMS information system.
-Consequently, South Africans have enthusiastically embraced the Gautrain.
+The stellar caliber of service includes such innovative ideas as an information system via Twitter and text messages, and South Africans have enthusiastically embraced the Gautrain.

-Bombela Operating Company was named African Transportation Operator of the Year at Africa Rail 2017, an annual event that brings together the continent's major transportation players.
+Bombela Operating Company was named Transport Operator of the year at Africa Rail 2017, an annual event that brings together major players in the transportation industry.

 Actively helping local communities

-RATP Dev and BOC support the RATP Group Foundation's Sizanani Mentorship Programme that helps high school and university students from Alexandra, a township near a Gautrain station.
+RATP Dev and BOC support the RATP Group Foundation's Sizanani mentorship program that helps high school and university students from Alexandra, close to the Gautrain line.

-"We are proud and honored to have been named African Transporter of the Year at Africa Rail 2017".
+"We are proud and honored to have been named Transport Operator of the Year at Africa Rail 2017."